SSWConsulting/SSW.Rules.Content/rules/mentoring-programs/rule.md

 ## What should I get mentored on?

-The first decision should be whether you want soft skills or technical skills.
+The first decision should be whether you want soft skills or technical skills (choose one topic at a time).
 You may already know what you would like to be mentored in, however you really should ask your peers what they think you should be mentored on.
 You could have a blind spot.
 Here's how to approach it:

 * Make a list on what you would like to be mentored on, e.g. PowerShell, Power BI, Power Apps, Power Speaking... ha ha 😉
 * Approach a few people you trust, and ask them what you should be mentored on (without showing them your list